You are here:

 Local government employers and unions are each charged a fee for collective bargaining mediation services (ORS 240.610).
 The local public employer and the exclusive representative shall each pay one-half of the amount of the fee to the board.
 The fees are: (a) $1,000 for the first two mediation sessions ($500 per party); (b) $625 for the third mediation session ($312.50 per party); (c) $625 for the fourth mediation session ($312.50 per party); and (d) $1,000 for each additional mediation session ($500 per party).
 Mediation services for the State of Oregon and its employees are funded through interagency assessments.

 If no settlement is reached within 15 days of the first mediation session, the parties may either continue in mediation or either party may declare an impasse (ORS 243.712(2)).
 A party declares an impasse by filing a written notice of declaration of impasse with ERB and submitting a copy of the notice to the other party on the same day the notice is filed with ERB.
 Click here to submit a Declaration of Impasse.
-The mediator may declare an impasse before the expiration of the 15 days of mediation; however, it is not the practice of the State Conciliation Service to do this. f no settlement is reached within 15 days of the first mediation session, the parties may either continue in mediation or either party may declare an impasse (ORS 243.712(2)).
+The mediator may declare an impasse before the expiration of the 15 days of mediation; however, it is not the practice of the State Conciliation Service to do this.
+If no settlement is reached within 15 days of the first mediation session, the parties may either continue in mediation or either party may declare an impasse (ORS 243.712(2)).
 A party declares an impasse by filing a written notice of declaration of impasse with ERB and submitting a copy of the notice to the other party on the same day the notice is filed with ERB.
-Click here to submit a Declaration of Impasse.
 The mediator may declare an impasse before the expiration of the 15 days of mediation; however, it is not the practice of the State Conciliation Service to do this.
 Within 7 days of the date that the declaration of impasse is filed with ERB, both parties are required to submit their final offers and cost summaries of their offer to the mediator.
-Click here (link) to submit a final offer and cost summary.
 For strike-prohibited units, the parties must also include a petition to initiate binding arbitration with the final offer.
-Click here to file a petition to initiate binding interest arbitration.
 After the mediator receives the final offers and cost summaries, the mediator makes them public.
-Click here to view final offers and cost summaries.
+View recently filed final offers and cost summaries.
 A 30-day “cooling off” period follows the publication of the final offer.
 The purpose of this time is to allow for further attempts to resolve the dispute before the parties exercise their self-help measures.